ashutoshmjain/gita/src/mathuraChap08.md

 Before he got a chance to curse the Gods, he saw a big beehive and also saw the honey dripping off - the rising smoke must have melted the nectar.
 The only problem : it was on a soft branch and of course he didn't want to wake up thousands of bees still closely guarding their life saving.
 He figured if he could move below the beehive (and somehow catch the dripping nectar) he could possibly see another sunrise.
 He carefully did that, though in the process, he definitely rubbed few bees on the wrong side, who didn't waste any time in returning the favor.

 An Angel was flying past in his chariot.
-His fairer friend, sitting besides, saw the massive forest fire.
+His fairer friend, sitting besides, saw the massive fire.
 She asked  him to take a swing down - to check if they could help someone.
 We can't go on with our gifted lives with no attention to those who actually need our skills? - she urged her Angel.
 Probably guilty of her privileges.

 Angel cautioned her for they were expressly forbidden from causing glitches in the lower worlds -  but who may deny the fairy of charm her wishful musings.
 Even `Rama` couldn't convince `Siya` that a golden deer is nothing but a trap.
 The bridge between the left and right half is a "protocol of submission" - not "reason", for the very idea of "reason" is to choose one side of duality.

-He took a nose-dive and they both saw this intriguing scene.
-A strong able man in his mid thirties was sitting on a dead branch that may break any time.
+He took a nose-dive and they both saw this intriguing scene - a strong able man in his mid thirties sitting on a dead branch that may break any time.
 And right below him fire was still raging high.
 From a distance, they couldn't see the man was aptly catching drops of honey directly into his open mouth.
 They also didn't see the bees were biting all over him.
-Finding someone stealing, even though it was a waste now, they were enraged for dilution of their earnest savings - and they wanted someone to pay the price.
+They were probably enraged on debasement of their earnest savings - and they wanted someone to pay the price.

 His eyes, ears and lips swollen yet survival was paramount.
-It appeared from a distance that the man wanted to live no matter what the quality of his life, and the extent of his struggle.
+It appeared the man wanted to live no matter what the quality of his life, and the extent of his struggle.
 We must save this man - said the fairy.
 At the back of her mind the question that had always irked her - why do humans love their lives of endless misery?
 I mean I am a fairy, even then it feels so boring! - She thought.

 The angel still had reservations.
 He knew the rules.
-Yet out loud he submitted - as you say my lady luck !
+Yet, out loud he surrendered - as you say my lady luck !
 Then he whispered into fairy's ear -  We must make it look like a fair deal.
-I can´t change the destiny without approval.
+I can´t change the destiny without approval from higher ups.
 The surveillance has gotten worse of late.
 They are keeping track of all off-route flights.

 Sure!
 You do the talking - whispered back smiling fairy.
 She was excited.
 Her mate was willing to take on a potential ¨curse for life¨ to make her happy.
+The idea of breaking rules is always tantalizing to those caught into layers of safety nets.

-Angel stationed the chariot right above the man.  - O man,  I offer you a seat in the chariot for the divine honey you have broken up in this blessed beehive.
+Angel stationed the chariot right above the man.  - O man,  kind fairy offers you a seat in the chariot for the divine honey you have broken up in this blessed beehive.
 If you share this Godly gift, you get a free ride back home.
 He made a ¨proposal¨.

 > In Hindi or Sanskrit, a proposal is called a `Prastaav`...

 The man probably thought he was hallucinating.
 Or having understood it was divine nectar, he wanted it all for himself.
-He was convinced the Gods had provisioned this gift solely for him and look what great price he had already paid for this `Amrut`.
+He quickly convinced himself that the Gods had provisioned this gift solely for him - and look what great price he had already paid for this `Amrut`.
 Is it going to to give me good health or possibly make me immortal!
 Those questions are for later - he reasoned -  for now let me grab all of it.
 No wonder now this angel wants a piece out of my winnings.
-They always show up at the opportune moments - don't they? - He thought to himself.
-Not this time - this time this nectar of immortal life is mine - all of it.
+They always show up at the opportune moments - don't they - he thought to himself - not this time - this time this nectar of immortal life is mine - all of it.

 He countered the proposal without courtesy or care, without even making an eye contact - No - he said -  Go your way angel and enjoy your flight!
 Thanks but no thanks for I know your girl desperately wants this honey.
 Let her know it ain't for sale!

 Angel looked at the fairy and gave the man another chance.
 His pitch louder - Listen O'dead man , if you don't want the deal then know you will die of the poison, and of course your sugar levels are already high not letting you think straight.
-You will probably burn in this fire in another half an hour.
+You will probably burn in another half hour.
 Time is of the essence for your survival !
-And even if you take the deal it would take the divine doc many days to remove all the stings you got from the deathly bees!
+And even if you took the deal it would take the divine doc many days to remove all the stings you got from the deathly bees!

 O ya! - said the greedy man.
-More the angel tried to convince, more he got sure that there was something very special in the honey.
-Tired and irritated for the heat was getting stronger by the minute, the angel flew away !
+More the angel tried to convince, more he got sure there was something very special in the honey.

+Tired and irritated for the heat was getting stronger by the minute, the angel flew away!

 Whatever happened to the man is another story but surprised at  what unfolded, the fairy asked the angel - how stupid can a man be!
 Why wouldn't he take your proposal.